DragonSpit/HPCsharp/README.md

 ## Better Sum in Many Ways
 HPCsharp improves .Sum() of numeric arrays in the following ways:
 - No overflow exception for int[] while providing 5X higher performance
-- Support for all signed integer data types
+- Summation of all signed integer data types
-- Support for all unsigned integer data types
+- Summation of all unsigned integer data types
-- Support of .Sum() for long[] and ulong[] with full accuracy and no overflow
+- Full accuracy summation of long[] and ulong[], without throwing overflow exception
-- Support for higher precision floating-point summation, reducing error from ***O***(eN) downto ***O***(elgN) without reduction in performance, and ***O***(e) with slight performance reduction.
+- Two higher precision floating-point summation options, reducing error from ***O***(eN) downto ***O***(elgN) without reduction in performance, and ***O***(e), with slight performance reduction.
 Implements pairwise and Kahan/Neumaier summation algorithms
-- Implements all algorithms using multi-core and data parallel SIMD/SSE processor instructions
+- Implements many algorithms using multi-core and data parallel SIMD/SSE processor instructions

 The table below compares performance (in Giga/second) of Linq.AsParallel().Sum() and HPCsharp.SumSsePar().